 Counterpoint by Carol Payne (Afterimage, Vol. 27, No. 6, May 2000)

+Born and raised in Sudbury, Ontario, I spent many summers of my youth on Manitoulin Island, while building a summer home with my father on Birch Island.
+My father worked in the mines for INCO, while my mother who was a British War Bride took care of us.
+Living in the small mining community of Garson, Ontario, we always had our extended family close to us.
+Drawing from those memories for this project, I wanted to create an honouring work for my family.
 I chose the title Wassechgan (window) as a metaphor from which to view the lives of my family through the historical photograph.
 Perhaps more poignantly, I chose to honour those individuals whom I felt have been a constant force in shaping my own personal identity, history and ancestry (Anishinabe (Odawa)/British).
 It was also an opportunity to shed some light on the lives of those who many may consider insignificant, yet unequivocally are individuals who have contributed immensely to our collective humanity and whose lives are equally valid to any who have left their mark on the annals of history.

 When viewing historical photographs, whether familiar or not, there is an innate need, desire and passion to try to fill in that negative space, driven by our desire to understand.
 If we are fortunate, there is enough pertinent information to guide us.
 If not, then we are left to our own inquisitive nature and imagination.
 Often, we are moved by a particular photograph, and the image becomes entrenched into our memory.
 How can a fleeting moment captured in time well up such a plethora of emotions?
 Why do we romanticize about situating ourselves within a particular historical space?
 How can we ever arrive at a truth?
 These questions and others arise when I view historical photographs, especially those of Indigenous peoples.